5 year validity

 Are you one of those people who love giving a gift as much as receiving them?
 We’re guilty of that too!
+Whether it's Valentine's Day, Mother's Day, Father's Day or even Christmas, there are plenty of gifting occasions throughout the year.
 Whoever said money can’t buy happiness obviously wasn’t spending their money in the right places.
 While constantly squandering your cash in an attempt to fill a deep-seated emotional void with more material ‘stuff’ probably isn’t the key to long-term happiness, spending money on others is a gift not only to the recipient but also to you as the person doing the giving.
 Engaging in acts of generosity is scientifically proven to make us happier.
 Think about it.
 What would make you happier - buying a pair of hideously expensive shoes that do nothing but give you blisters or seeing the look of surprise, elation or gratitude on someone’s face when you present them with a thoughtful gift?
 Would you feel better buying a whole cake and devouring it alone or sharing it with others?
 Based on the anecdotal evidence it would appear that sharing is in fact caring and giving gifts can make us happier.
 But what exactly is the science behind generosity?

 GENEROSITY IS EMBEDDED IN OUR DNA